Skip to content

 Introduction to TREC Interactive Knowledge Assistance Track

-The TREC Interactive Knowledge Assistance Track (iKAT) builds on the experience of four successful years of TREC Conversational Assistance Track (CAsT), where the key focus of iKAT is on researching and developing collaborative information seeking conversational agents which can tailor and personalize their response based on what they learn about and from the user.
+The TREC Interactive Knowledge Assistance Track (iKAT) builds on the four years of success of the TREC Conversational Assistance Track (CAsT), which can be explored further here. iKAT is designed to research and develop conversational agents that excel in collaborative information seeking by personalizing responses based on user-derived insights.

 Shield: CC BY-SA 4.0